daimoc/jitsi-meet-rest-turn-credentials/README.md

-# jitsi-meet-rest-turn-credentials
+# Motivation
-This project is made to test the Configuration files for running a Jitsi Meet server with REST API For Access To TURN Services.
-REST API For Access To TURN is describe in this [draft](https://tools.ietf.org/html/draft-uberti-behave-turn-rest-00).
+This project is made to provide configuration files for running a Jitsi Meet server with REST API For Access To TURN Services like described in this [draft](https://tools.ietf.org/html/draft-uberti-behave-turn-rest-00).

 By now, it's design to get TURN credentials from  the [GEANT TURN FEDERATION](http://turn.geant.org/) project using [XEP-0215](https://xmpp.org/extensions/xep-0215.html) mechanism.
 It's build using documentation from  [jitsi-meet turn configuration documentation](https://github.com/jitsi/jitsi-meet/blob/master/doc/turn.md) and the default jitsi-meet [quick-install](https://github.com/jitsi/jitsi-meet/blob/master/doc/quick-install.md).

 The specific prosody module mod_restturn.lua was build from the [mod_turncredentials.lua](https://github.com/otalk/mod_turncredentials) module from @fippo.